15-20 July 2024

 Friday, 19 July 2024

-Moderation: Nurhak Polat (Bremen)
+Chair: Nurhak Polat (Bremen)

-Moderation: Nurhak Polat (Bremen)
+Chair: Nurhak Polat (Bremen)

 Lunch & Leisure Time

-Students Presentations
+Student’s Presentations

 (2x parallel session)